devschooldevops/09_ansible/1_introduction.md

 - Can include variables as well as tasks
 - Playbooks are written in YAML and are easy to read, write, share and understand
 - Can be split in multiple sets of tasks, called **plays**

-### Roles
-- **Roles** provide a framework for fully independent, or interdependent collections of variables, tasks, files, templates, and modules
-- Used to simplify complex playbooks
-- Allows you to logically break the playbook into reusable components
-- Roles are not playbooks, there is no way to directly execute a role
-- Can be used only within playbooks

 ### Variables
 - **Variables** are names of values that can be used in inventories, tasks, playbooks, templates, etc